edgedb/edgedb-python/docs/api/asyncio_con.rst

                 data=data,
             )

-Here execution of the http request be retried too.
-The core of the issue is that whenever transaction is interrupted user might have changed the email, so we have to redo all the work done.
+In the above example, the execution of the HTTP request would be retried too.
+The core of the issue is that whenever transaction is interrupted user might have the email changed (as the result of concurrent transaction), so we have to redo all the work done.

 Generally it's recommended to not execute any long running code within the transaction unless absolutely necessary.